COVID-19 Vaccination Information

 The vaccine does not cost you any money.
 A vaccine administration fee may be charged to your insurance company.
 Inova will not bill you directly for this.

 There is no evidence that the COVID-19 vaccine or any vaccine affects fertility.
-Women undergoing fertility treatment or who are planning to get pregnant should be encouraged to get vaccinated if they are eligible.
+Women undergoing fertility treatment or who are planning to get pregnant should get vaccinated if they are eligible.
 Since the vaccine is not a live virus, there is no reason to delay pregnancy attempts because of vaccination administration or to defer treatment until the second dose has been administered.

 No. People with COVID-19 can get the vaccine after they are feeling better and meet the criteria to stop isolation.
 Read the Centers for Disease Control and Prevention’s (CDC) guidelines on when you can be around others after having COVID-19.
+For more information, refer to the CDC’s guidance.

 Yes.
 Your child should get the vaccine even if they have already had COVID-19.
 Even though having had COVID-19 may provide some protection from getting sick again, we do not know how long that protection will last.

 Inova’s certified child life specialists are an integral part of making the vaccination experience as anxiety- and pain-free as possible.
 We have onsite pain management tools, like Buzzy and Shotblocker, to help reduce discomfort associated with vaccine administration.
-We also have videos on our website and social media channels to help you prepare your child or teen for the best possible experience.
+We also have videos on our website and social media channels to help you prepare your child for the best possible experience.
 When you arrive to check in, please alert the staff if your child may need a quiet space or additional distraction.
 You can also reach out to the child life department if you have specific questions about making the vaccine the best possible experience.

 Yes.
 The CDC recommends that people diagnosed with MIS-C or MIS-A recover from their illness, wait at least 90 days, and have return of normal cardiac function before getting their COVID-19 vaccines.